 Step 2 – Connecting with SSH

-Settings a static IP address
+Set a static IP Address

 By default, the Pi is using DHCP to get an Ip address.
 This means that a reboot can cause it to get a new Ip address, which will make it hard to manage it with SSH or to open the Unifi Controller.

 So we are going to set a static Ip Address on the network interface:

 - First, let’s check the current network details.
 Type: ifconfig